-If fishing is your cup of tea, you can catch rainbow, brown or brook trout here.
-All are stocked by the Arizona Game and Fish Department.
+If fishing is your cup of tea, you can catch rainbow, brown or brook trout here, stocked by the Arizona Game and Fish Department.
 If your taste runs to other types of recreation, the sightseeing, wildlife watching, hiking, and mountain biking here in the canyon-carved uplands of the Mogollon Plateau will make you glad you chose to visit this out of the way lake.
 Click on the photo for three larger views.
 Position your curser inside the photo on the right to advance to the next photo.
 In the second view, you can see the road to the boat ramp on the right.

 In 2018, C.C.
 Cragin Reservoir will become an important water source for the town of Payson, Arizona.
 Forest thinning and prescribed burning in the area under the Cragin Watershed Protection Project will help protect this valuable water source and improve forest health in the area.
 C.C.
 Cragin Dam was built in 1965 by Phelps Dodge, and later transferred to the Salt River Project (SRP).
 Learn more about the reservoir's history on SRP's history of C.C.
 Cragin dam and reservoir.

 Location: 63 miles south of Flagstaff on a graveled forest road.

 GPS (Map): 34°33'16.6"N 111°11'47.4"W